Customer Experience

 Let’s talk numbers:

-For today’s customers, products aren’t the main differentiator anymore – experience is.
+For today’s customers, products aren’t the main differentiator anymore – customer experience is.
 According to studies, the most important factor in determining whether a customer makes a purchase is the perceived quality of the experience.
 In addition, a whopping 86% of customers will pay up to 16% more following a good customer experience.
 Positive experiences can increase CLV and spending by as much as 140%, and happy customers remain loyal to a brand for five years longer than unhappy or indifferent ones.

 On the other hand, 96% of customers will respond unfavorably after a single negative interaction, and 32% of all customers will stop doing business with a company they previously loved after a single negative experience.
 Fully 83% of customers would switch brands due to poor customer service.